Supreme Court registry

 The Supreme Court’s registry:

-- receives documents for filing
+- receives documents for filing and seals documents for service

-- maintains the court's records
+- maintains the court's records, including responding to requests to search and copy court records

 - performs all necessary administrative work associated with the civil and jurisdictions of the Supreme Court